Green Technology

 Battery electric vehicle

 Battery electric vehicles (BEVs), also known as all-electric vehicles (AEVs), are electric vehicles that are solely powered by the chemical energy of batteries.
-Unfortunately most of today’s electric cars have to be recharged very often due to their low range.
 The 2011 Nissan Leaf, pictured below, is the world’s first mass production 100% electric car for sale from a major manufacturer.

 2011 Nissan LeafThe 2011 Nissan Leaf